-The 2013 Law Firm Diversity Report ("2013 Report") prepared by the Dallas Diversity Task Force ("Task Force") presents a snapshot of the racial and ethnic diversity of lawyers practicing at the 20 largest law firms in Dallas County.
+The 2014 Law Firm Diversity Report ("2014 Report") prepared by the Dallas Diversity Task Force ("Task Force") presents a snapshot of the diversity of lawyers practicing at the 20 largest law firms in Dallas County.
 The Task Force surveyed the 20 largest law firm offices in Dallas County, Texas, based on information reported by the Dallas Business Journal.
-The list of surveyed firms in 2013 is the same as it was in 2011 and 2012.
-Munsch Hardt Kopf & Harr, P.C. chose not to participate this year.
+The list of surveyed firms in 2014 is different from previous years.
+There were two new additions to the list of the 20 largest firms in Dallas County: Baker McKenzie and Gray Reed & McGraw, PC.
+Baker McKenzie, Gray Reed & McGraw, PC, Munsch Hardt Kopf & Harr, PC, and Strasburger & Price, LLP chose not to participate this year.

-The 2013 Report provides composite scores that measure minority attorney representation at the surveyed firms.
-The methodology for calculating the firms' composite scores remains unchanged from previous years.
-A firm's composite score is based on a firm's number of minority attorneys, depth (i.e., number of equity partners vs. other attorneys), and breadth (i.e., diversity across minority groups).
-The composite score measures firms against two benchmarks: the population of the State of Texas ("Texas Demographics") and the racial and ethnic composition of the members of the State Bar of Texas ("Texas Lawyer Demographics").
+The 2014 Report provides composite scores that measure racial or ethnic minority attorney representation at the surveyed firms.
+The methodology for calculating the firms' composite scores based on racial or ethnic minorities remains unchanged from previous years.
+A firm's composite score is based on a firm's number of racial or ethnic minority attorneys, depth (i.e., number of equity partners vs. other attorneys), and breadth (i.e., diversity across minority groups).
+The composite score measures firms against two benchmarks: the population of the State of Texas ("Texas Demographics") and the racial or ethnic composition of the members of the State Bar of Texas ("Texas Lawyer Demographics").

-The 2013 Report also includes checklist scores that measure the firms' diversity efforts to recruit, retain, and promote minority attorneys.
+The 2014 Report also includes checklist scores that measure the firms' diversity efforts to recruit, retain, and promote minority attorneys.
+This year, the checklist scores reflect each firm's efforts as related to gay, lesbian, and transgender ("LGBT") and women lawyers.
 A firm's checklist score is based on a checklist of diversity efforts that a firm undertook during the survey period.
 A firm's checklist score is not used in calculating its composite score.

-With eight years of data, the 2013 Report provides an opportunity to evaluate Dallas firms' progress over time.
-Based on 2013 results, (i) no law firm exceeded the lower benchmark of Texas Lawyer Demographics and (ii) no firm met the higher benchmark of Texas Demographics.
+With nine years of data, the 2014 Report provides an opportunity to evaluate Dallas firms' progress over time.
+Based on 2014 results, (i) no law firm met the lower benchmark of Texas Lawyer Demographics and (ii) no firm met the higher benchmark of Texas Demographics.

--Just 48 (approximately 6%) of the 799 equity partners at the surveyed firms are minority lawyers, a significant decline from 2012 numbers and percentages, despite minority attorneys comprising almost 12% of the total attorneys at these firms and more than 16% of the State Bar.
+-Just 41 (approximately 6%) of the 681 equity partners at the surveyed firms are minority lawyers, a small decline from 2013 numbers and percentages, despite minority attorneys comprising almost 12% of the total attorneys at these firms and approximately 16% of the State Bar.

--16% percent of the firms surveyed have no minority equity partners at all, 68% have no African-American/Black equity partners, 47% have no Asian-American equity partners, 42% have no Hispanic/Latino equity partners, and 74% have no Native American equity partners.
-The percentage applicable to each ethnic minority group is within a couple of percentage points from what was reported last year.
+-12% percent of the firms surveyed have no racial or ethnic minority equity partners at all, 56% have no African-American/Black equity partners, 56% have no Asian/Asian-American equity partners, 43% have no Hispanic/Latino equity partners, and 68% have no Native American equity partners.
+While all the firms surveyed have women equity partners, none equaled the percentage of women lawyers in Dallas County, which is approximately 32%.

 Since 2010, the Firm Efforts Checklist included questions regarding attorney attrition at the largest 20 Dallas County firms, to determine whether efforts to retain minority attorneys have been successful.
-All but five firms responded to these questions.
 Although the Task Force is not releasing the complete attrition data, a few summary highlights include the following:

 Selected Individual Firm Highlights

--Weil, Gotshal & Manges LLP holds the highest composite score for the last three consecutive years, though as reported, it did not exceed the benchmark of Texas Lawyer Demographics.
+-Jones Day holds the highest composite score for this year, though it did not exceed the benchmark of Texas Lawyer Demographics.

--Strasburger & Price, LLP has the most improved composite score, increasing its score from 2012 by almost 14 points.
+-Locke Lord LLP has the most improved composite score, increasing its score from 2013 by more than six points.